AlfonsMittelmeyer/python-gui-messaging/README.md

 very new:

-- bug fixing because of restructuring and testing
+- bug fixing and a new module Export/tk_extend.py for fixing a tkinter problem with entryconfig

+- a new option 'baseclass' allows inheritance from your own base classes instead of tkinter ort ttk widget classes.
+  So it's simple now to implement complex guis in tkinter

 - a new option 'call Code(self)' allows to generate a function or a class call in the exported source.
   So now it's possible to separate gui and code so that a new export may be taken as it is, because